 Saad: I find that the most useful thing that organisations such as J.P.
 Morgan and the university I attend have done is begin investigating any changes that may be necessary to support myself prior to the start of my time at the organisation.
 It can take time to find out the level of support a person requires and simple actions such as J.P.
 Morgan giving me copies of the slides for the spring week presentations beforehand go a long way.
 As well as this it was extremely useful when I was put in contact with an existing employee at JPM who had very similar disabilities.
 It provides some insight as to what issues to expect as well as reassurance that they have been handled in the past.

 What advice or top tips would you offer?

 Olu: Be confident and open about your requirements.
 Take on new challenges and test your limits.
 Always remember you are an ambassador for other people with disabilities.

-Saad: My main advice would be to not under estimate the time that must be invested to fully support employees with a range of disabilities.
+Saad: My main advice would be to not underestimate the time that must be invested to fully support employees with a range of disabilities.
 I believe that companies will find it much easier to support employees by simply asking them of their needs.
-People with a disability have a drive to be independent and have usually already developed effective to solutions to their daily issues.
+People with a disability have a drive to be independent and have usually already developed effective solutions to their daily issues.
 This means that by simply interacting with the employee and requiring as to their specific needs and prior experiences of handling them should save the company a lot of time.

 Read our interview with Adhurst trainee, Michael Smith and learn how he managed a visual impairment during his placements at city law firms.